runmat-org/runmat/docs/PLAN.md

 ## Roadmap

-RustMat adopts a V8-inspired tiered architecture: a baseline interpreter called *Ignition* feeds profiling data to an optimising JIT (*Turbine*).
+RunMat adopts a V8-inspired tiered architecture: a baseline interpreter called *Ignition* feeds profiling data to an optimising JIT (*Turbine*).
 A snapshot of the standard library enables fast start-up.
 The workspace is split into many kebab-case crates (lexer, parser, IR passes, runtime, GC, JIT, kernel, etc.).